-Don`t be a Logan Paul.
-For those of you who don`t know who that is: Google is your best friend.
-In short, he`s basically a well known vlogger who wreaked havoc in Japan, disrespecting the culture, and recording a dead body in a Japanese forest.
+Don't be a Logan Paul.
+For those of you who don't know who that is: Google is your best friend.
+In short, he's basically a well known vlogger who wreaked havoc in Japan, disrespecting the culture and people, and recording a dead body in a Japanese forest.

-That being said, I would like to introduce to you some things you need to know before moving to Japan.
+That being said.
+I would like to introduce to some lesser known things you need to know before moving to Japan.

 LEARN THE LANGUAGE: AT LEAST THE BASICS

 Don't live here for ten plus years barely knowing a thing about the Japanese language.
 Yes, I have known someone who lived here that long and could barely ask where the bathroom was.
 I find that when you can speak even a little bit of the language, the people of Japan smile at the fact that you studied and are trying.
 To them, it's a sign of respect for their country and the fact that you took time to learn how to communicate with them.

 Not only that, learning another language is healthy for the brain and a skill you can bring back with you if you ever do decide to return to your home land.

 Another thing to add: Just because you've heard a lot of Japanese people speak English, doesn't mean EVERYONE here can do that.
 You have zero right to be angry with your Japanese waitress because she didn't study English all her life and doesn't understand you.
 Be patient when you move here.
 You are going to encounter a lot of obstacles such as this.
 You're not in your country, you're in theirs.